Skip to content

 Cash

-Apart from cash, some hotels, restaurants, and shops accept Visa and Mastercard.
+Apart from cash, some hotels, restaurants, and shops accept bank cards, such as Visa and Mastercard.

 Ways of Getting to Ho Chi Minh City